fv316/MAP583/README.md

-# pytorch-gtsrb
+# pytorch-ecg

 This is an illustrative example for a deep learning project in pytorch for the [DL course](https://mlelarge.github.io/dataflowr-web/dldiy.html).
 We use the [ECG Heartbeat Categorization Dataset](https://www.kaggle.com/shayanfazeli/heartbeat) to show how the code could be structured for easier testing of new architectures and parameters, tracking of results and improving of the models.

 ## Data
-The original GTSRB datasets consists of large `.ppm` images of scenes with bounding box coordinates for the traffic signs.
-We use here a post-processed variant where signs have already been cropped out from their corresponding images and resized to 32 x 32.

 We use a similar set-up with the Udacity course for the data.
-You can download the zipped data from [Kaggle](https://www.kaggle.com/shayanfazeli/heartbeat) or from [here](https://drive.google.com/file/d/17Rd4YpGwssSpk4xZAT5AyYskjvs95dAY/view?usp=sharing).
+You can download the zipped data from [here](https://drive.google.com/file/d/17Rd4YpGwssSpk4xZAT5AyYskjvs95dAY/view?usp=sharing).

 ## Project structure